The Rape of the Lock

 And pleas’d pursue its Progress thro’ the Skies.

-This the Beau-monde shall from the Mall 101 survey,
+This the Beau-monde° shall from the Mall survey, high society

 This, the blest Lover shall for Venus take,